 Furthermore, we consider double opponency a crucial factor in achieving color constancy, although it is not the entire story.
-Numerous studies have suggested that higher visual areas (e.g., V4) could be involved to generating the hue representation of color from the response of double opponent cells in V1 \cite{conway2007specialized, kim2020neural, li2022cone, liu2020hierarchical}.
-However, the neural mechanisms of hue perception are not yet fully understood \citep{kiper1997chromatic, stoughton2008neural, conway2007specialized,kim2020neural,li2022cone, liu2020hierarchical}.
-When combined with gray surfaces identified based on the response of double opponent cells, the hue representation of these gray surfaces could serve as an estimation of the illumination.
-Hence, these studies support the feasibility of estimating illumination in the visual system.
+Numerous studies have suggested that higher visual areas (e.g., V4) could be involved in generating the hue representation of color from the response of DO cells in V1 \cite{conway2007specialized, kim2020neural, li2022cone, liu2020hierarchical}.
+However, the neural mechanisms of hue perception are not yet fully understood \cite{kiper1997chromatic, stoughton2008neural, conway2007specialized,kim2020neural,li2022cone, liu2020hierarchical}.
+When combined with gray surfaces identified based on the response of DO cells, the hue representation of these gray surfaces could serve as an estimation of the illuminant.
+Hence, these studies support the feasibility of estimating illuminant in the visual system.
 However, according to the proposed brain-inspired model, two key hypotheses require further validation in visual neuroscience.
 First, we suggest the existence of a type of cell serving for gray anchoring in areas V2/V4, which would integrate responses from DO cells in V1 via an energy model as described in Equation (\ref{e9}).
 Additionally, the output of these gray anchoring cells is hypothesized to provide inhibitory feedforward input to chromatic tuning cells, thereby contributing to illuminant estimation by inhibitory all color surfaces.
 Therefore, the gray anchoring cells should respond to all color stimuli and indicate the saturation, without hue selectivity.

-To achieve color constancy based on anchors or estimated illumination, researchers have suggested that this process involves recovering reflectance under varying illuminations by comparing them to anchors that serve as references \citep{gilchrist1999anchoring, witzel2018color}.
-Computationally, the retinex theory proposed reflectance recovery by implementing a sequential product for any area related to the anchors \citep{land1971lightness}.
-Previous researchers have suggested using the space-average scene color (“grey-world” hypothesis) or the color of the brightest surface in the scene (“bright-is-white” hypothesis) as the anchor for reflectance recovery \citep{linnell2002scene}.
-However, these hypotheses lack support from neural computing in the visual system.
-In contrast, our new theory suggests gray anchors for color constancy based on the solid neural mechanisms of doulbe opponent cells in V1.